 I’ve actually tried a few inks for coloring my images with Copic Markers.
 You do have to be careful to choose the correct ink so it won’t bleed when you start to color.

-I’ve recently started using Gina K.’s Obsidian Amalgam Ink, which is Copic Safe too.
+I’ve recently started using Gina K.’s Obsidian Amalgam Ink, which is Copic Safe.
 I’m really loving the coverage on this.
 However, be warned that it can be a little bit of a chore to entirely clean from your stamp.

 Ink- General Use

 Recently, I’ve been using the VersaFine Clair by Tsukineko and woah, they’ve been fantastic.
 They are super deep colors and make for great sentiment ink!

 Also, Catherine Pooler Inks come in a variety of colors and are also fantastic for general stamping.
 These inks do stain your stamps, which of course doesn’t prevent your stamps from working properly (a lot of crafters consider a stained stamp “well-loved”).
 However, the Nuvo Stamp Cleaning Solution is the best cleaner option I’ve seen at getting as much ink off as possible.

 I have also really enjoyed using the Rina K Electro Pop Inks.
 I love that it is a smaller collection of 8 colors (currently, Blaring Blue & Poppin’ Pink are my favorites).
 Because this is a neon ink, I have convinced myself (without doing any formal research) that the ink is made-up differently than your standard dye inks.
 And, given the consistency of the ink, I wouldn’t consider it a pigment ink either.
 So, while I love using these for ink blending, here are some “Justin Tips” when using the Rina K Electro Pop Inks: